Brief History of the Incorporation

 For membership information please click on the following link.

 The Incorporation has maintained its charitable work over the centuries.
-A significant group targeted for help are needy pensioners who traditionally are visited twice a year by members of the Master Court with gifts of groceries.
+A significant group targeted for help are needy pensioners who traditionally are visited by members of the Master Court on a purely pastoral manner to see if we the pensioners require any extra support.
 The Masons and the Wrights each have a Lady McDonald Fund which provides prizes each year for outstanding apprentices in the building trade.
 Along with the Incorporation of Wrights the Masons have traditionally been asked by the Trades House to provide two lyners to the Dean of Guild Court, originally to help with maintaining building standards, but now to assist in the administration of charitable funds.

-The Craft elects 4 members to the Trades House, while on the social side of its activities it maintains its age-old 'pear eating' evening, and like many crafts aims to hold an annual dinner and a supper dance as well.
+The Craft elects 4 members to the Trades House, while on the social side of its activities it maintains its age-old 'pear eating' evening, and like many crafts holds an annual dinner.
 Participating in the traditional sporting competitions of angling, golf, bowls and curling is a popular hobby along with members of the other crafts who elect representatives to the Trades House.
 Albeit claiming to approach the end of their first millennium, the Masons of Glasgow are very much part of the present.
-Active in recruitment, the Masons number amongst their members the Prince of Wales.
+Active in recruitment, the Masons number amongst their members the King.

 To visit the Mason’s website, please click on the word Masons.